 Graduate Department of Public Health Sciences correspondences will be sent only to a University-issued email account.
 Students may have their University-issued email account forwarded to another address, but remain responsible for ensuring that all messages sent to the official University-issued account are received and read.

 If you are unable to obtain your TCard and UTORid until September, you may activate your JOINid to gain early access to a number of U of T services.

 If you already have a UTORid and U of T email account, you can confirm the status of these credentials on the UTORid Account Management site, under Get Information.
 For further assistance reactivating your UTORid or email, please contact firstname.lastname@example.org

 U of T portal – Quercus

 Students must activate their UTORid in order to access the services and course information hosted on the University’s Learning Management System, Quercus.
 Login to Quercus at https://q.utoronto.ca.

-Students are expected to register, that is pay fees, prior to the commencement of their program and at the beginning of each subsequent academic year (in September) until all program requirements are completed.
+Students are expected to register (defer or pay fees) prior to the commencement of their program and at the beginning of each subsequent academic year until all program requirements are completed.
 It is the student’s responsibility to ensure that they are registered by the registration deadline.

-The deadline to register for the Fall 2020 session is Friday, September 11th.
+The deadline to register for the Fall 2023 session is Friday, September 15, 2023.
 Logon to ACORN to review and print your invoice.
 Fee payments are made at your financial institution.
 Your payment should amount to at least the ‘Minimum Payment to Register’ as indicated on your invoice.
-We recommend that you make your payment at least 10 days prior to the registration deadline (by Friday, August 28th) to allow time for the payment to be received and processed by the university.
+We recommend that you make your payment 10 business days prior to the registration deadline (September 1, 2023) to allow time for the payment to be received and processed by the university.

-Students receiving major scholarships and/or OSAP may register without payment in ACORN (see Introducing ACORN).
+Students receiving major scholarships and/or OSAP may register without payment in ACORN (see Tuition Fees and Registration menu).